SITUATIONS THAT DO NOT NEED TOURIST VISA TO ENTER TO COSTA RICA

-- You have a tourist, visa, crew visa or business visa (multiple entry) from the UNITED STATES OF AMERICA, CANADA, SCHENGEN VISA and / or any country of the EUROPEAN UNION.
+- You have a tourist, visa, crew visa or business visa (multiple entry) from the UNITED STATES OF AMERICA or CANADA.
 Note: This visa must be stamped in the passport and must be valid for a minimum of 1 day from the day you enter Costa Rica.
 The length of stay may not be greater than the validity of the visa and may not exceed 30 days.

-- You have permanent residence, a student visa (F1, J1), a work visa (H1B, G4, etc.) in the UNITED STATES OF AMERICA and / or any country the EUROPEAN UNION and CANADA.
+- You have permanent residence, a student visa (F1, J1), a work visa (H1B, G4, etc.) in the UNITED STATES OF AMERICA or CANADA.
 Note 1: This type of visa must be stamped in the passport and must be valid for at least six months.
 Note 2: Permanent residents must submit their residence card, which must be valid for at least six months.
 Note 3: The residence stamped on the passport, refugee status, parole or work cards are not accepted and therefore people who possess these need to apply for a visa at the Consulate of your jurisdiction.

 Your passport must be valid for at least six months from the date of entry into the country and once in Costa Rica, you can remain for a maximum of 30 calendar days, An extension of the stay must be requested at the Office of Migration in Costa Rica.